ktchernov/twitter-list-to-slack/README.md

 # twitter-list-to-slack (Konstabot)

-Konstabot is a tool that will extract the top posts from a Twitter List and post them to a Slack channel.
+Konstabot is a tool that will extract the most popular posts from a Twitter List and post them to a Slack channel.
+This can be a more useful Slack integration than something that pulls out every tweet for every user you specify.
+Konstabot can optionally apply a blacklist of keywords to ignore, filter out retweets, and specify a minimum number of likes or retweets.

 Script usage (will run the script once):